csilva1-eng/DSAquiz3/readme.md

 From here, you can either work in your browser, or open your Codespace through VSCode on your desktop and use any extra themes, settings, or extensions you might have installed.

+**IMPORTANT: Watch the video if you have trouble running your tests!
+You must run your tests through the testing tab or CMake tab for VSCode to recognize Catch, *not* the play button in the top right of the editing window!**
 See [this link](https://youtu.be/R8-glh-Twh4) for a video tutorial of the above and more detail on using the development environment in case you are unfamiliar with VSCode and CMake.

 Note that you get 120 "core hours" per month by default, and 180 with a GitHub Premium account, included with the free [GitHub Student Developer Pack](https://education.github.com/pack).
 "Core hours" are calculated by multiplying the number of CPU cores in your virtual by the actual number of hours you use the software for.
 So, with the (perfectly sufficient) 2-core default, you get 60/90 hours of actual use, which should be plenty for this course.